Posts tagged in-kind donations

 6. think about add-ons & extras

 How are you going to make your tournament stand out?
 What can you do to make it memorable for golfers and sponsors?
 Golf tournaments come with a ton of options to boost revenue while elevating the overall experience to keep supporters coming back year after year.
 Fun add-ons are sure to leave a lasting impression and bring in even more dollars for your cause.
-Start thinking about ways to connect any on-course games to your cause, get pricing and details for on-course entertainment, and secure hole-in-one contest insurance.
+Start thinking about ways to connect any on-course games or contests to your cause, get pricing and details for on-course entertainment, and secure hole-in-one contest insurance.
 Getting these pieces in place early in the planning process gives you more time to secure sponsorships (and cover hard costs) for these add-ons.

 Get Qualified for No Cost Golf Event Tech